Centrally active opioid analgesic. Partial agonist at the μ1 opioid receptor. Also shown to inhibit acetylcholinesterase.

 Citations are publications that use Tocris products.

 Currently there are no citations for Meptazinol hydrochloride.
 Do you know of a great paper that uses Meptazinol hydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Meptazinol hydrochloride